rclancyc/rclancyc.github.io/_projects/errorbounds.md

 # Non-Uniform Meshes

 We now consider the case where the left and right step sizes are different.
-In the above case, a naive error analysis suggests that the truncation error varies as $$\mathcal O (h)$$ rather then $$\mathcal O (h^2)$$ owing the 3rd derivative term.
+In the above case, a naive error analysis suggests that the truncation error varies as $$\mathcal O (h)$$ rather then $$\mathcal O (h^2)$$ owing to the 3rd derivative term.
 One reason to use an irregular mesh is when the boundary exhibits non-standard geometry.
-This becomes a concern for simple problem such as using a Cartesian mesh on a circular domain.
+This becomes a concern for simple problems such as using a Cartesian mesh on a circular domain.
 Since the boundary elements are irregularly spaced from interior mesh points, an asymmetric mesh must be used as seen in Figure 1.

 <p align="center">
   <img title="Cartesian mesh on circular domain" alt="Cartesian mesh on circular domain" src="/assets/images/circle.jpg" width="300">